itfanr/ros2-wiki/Alpha8-Overview.md

 The improvements included in this release are:

-- Several improvements to FastRTPS and its rmw implementation
+- Several improvements to Fast RTPS and its rmw implementation
+  - Support for large (image) messages in Fast RTPS
+  - `wait_for_service` functionality in Fast RTPS
+- Support for all ROS 2 message types in Python and C
-- Added QoS support in rclpy
+- Added support for Quality of Service (QoS) settings in Python
 - Fixed various bugs with the previous alpha release

 Pretty much anything not listed above is not included in this release.